hatchways/team-apple-cider/README.md

 2. Click on the `Explore` tab to find users not in your network
 3. Click the follow button next to the user you want to follow
 4. Go to the `Following` tab to see who you are following
-5. Click a users name to view their profile
+5. Click a user's name to view their profile

 ![follow_profiles](./docs/img/gifs/follow_profiles.gif)